jhogan/core/STYLE.md

         # elements.

-    * XXX comments imply that something must be fixed in a feature branch before the branch is merged back into main.
+    * XXX comments imply that something must be fixed in a feature branch before the branch is merged back into 'main'.
 It's like a FIXME but more urgent.
 There is usually no need to give it an identifier.